osmlab/name-suggestion-index/MAINTAINING.md

   - Publishing the code to NPM requires rights to run `npm publish`

-### Building nsi.guide
+## Building nsi.guide

 <https://nsi.guide/> is a web application written in ReactJS that lets anyone browse the index.

 - `npm run appbuild`
   - Rebuilds the ReactJS code for <https://nsi.guide/>
   - The source code for this app can be found under `app/*`
-  - Only need to rebuild this when the app code changes, not when the index changes.
+  - Only need to rebuild this when the app code changes, not when the index changes

-### Other commands
+## Other commands

 - `npm run lint` - Checks the Javascript code for correctness
 - `npm run test` - Runs tests agains the Javascript code
 - `npm run` - Lists other available commands

-### Collecting names from the OSM planet
+## Collecting names from the OSM planet

 This takes a long time and a lot of disk space.
 It can be done occasionally by project maintainers.